 For more information on basic media types, see Table 1.

-The printer typically uses roll media, but you can use fan-fold or other continuous media too.
+The printer typically uses roll media, but you can use continuous media too.
 Use the correct media for the type of printing you require.
 You must use direct thermal media.